Maternity Photography FAQ

 Earlier than that and the belly may not be prominent enough, later than that and you may feel uncomfortable.
 But every woman and every pregnancy are different, so listening to your body is always a good idea.

 Be sure to plan things early so you'll be sure to have your choice of a convenient time.
 The best maternity photographers can book up weeks in advance.

 A: Because maternity photography requires such specialized techniques, it is important to find someone with plenty of experience.
 Photographers that may be good with other types of photography may not be able to deliver top quality maternity photographs.

 Do some INTERNET searches and look over the options in your area.
 Look through each photographer's samples to get a sense of their style.
 Find pictures that put you at ease, touch you, and make you feel wonder.
 That's the photographer you want.

 Anthony Calleja of Honolulu, Hawaii specializes in maternity photography.
-Take a look through her extensive portfolio and see how he captures the warmth and joy of motherhood.
+Take a look through his extensive portfolio and see how he captures the warmth and joy of motherhood.

 If you choose to work with Anthony, he can also recommend an assortment of fabric wraps to accentuate your form.
 The wraps give a more intimate look while keeping things completely discreet.

 A: If you work with Anthony, the simple answer is "yes"!

 As any mother-to-be knows, pregnancy is hard on the body.
 Additionally, everyone has variations and minor imperfections to begin with.
 Maternity photography will show more of you than usual, so extra care must be taken so the variations do not appear unflattering or distract from the focus of the picture: the beauty of motherhood.